lastweek/lastweek.github.io/docs/notes/paper_perf_shadows.md

 ### Helper Threads (or Precomputation)

-**Quote**
+!!! quote
-> *"A helper thread is a stripped down version of the main thread that
-> only includes the necessary instructions to generate memory accesses,
-> including control flow instructions [10]."*
+    A helper thread is a stripped down version of the main thread that only includes the necessary instructions to generate memory accesses, including control flow instructions [10].

+!!! quote
-> *"Precomputation uses idle thread contexts in a multithreaded architecture
-> to improve performance of single-threaded applications.
+    Precomputation uses idle thread contexts in a multithreaded architecture to improve performance of single-threaded applications.
-> It attacks program stalls from data cache misses by
-> pre-computing future memory accesses in available thread
-> contexts, and prefetching these data.[1]"*
+    It attacks program stalls from data cache misses by pre-computing future memory accesses in available thread contexts, and prefetching these data.[1]

+!!! quote
-> *"Such pre-execution threads are
+    Such pre-execution threads are
-> purely speculative, and their instructions are never committed
-> into the main computation.
-Instead, the pre-execution
-> threads run code designed to trigger cache misses.
-As long
-> as the pre-execution threads execute far enough in front of
-> the main thread, they effectively hide the latency of the
-> cache misses so that the main thread experiences signicantly fewer memory stalls.[5]"*
+    purely speculative, and their instructions are never committed into the main computation.
+Instead, the pre-execution threads run code designed to trigger cache misses.
+As long as the pre-execution threads execute far enough in front of the main thread, they effectively hide the latency of the cache misses so that the main thread experiences signicantly fewer memory stalls.[5]

 **Papers**